teapython/OpenCV/README.md

 - Detect landmarks on the face
 - Fill the upper and lower lips with the lipstick color
 - Generate a blurred lip mask
-- Alpha blend the mask image with the lip-colored image for a more natural looking
+- Alpha blend the mask with the lip-colored image for a more natural looking

 ## Code

-### Import libraries and set up image display parameters
+Import libraries and set up image display parameters

 ```
-import cv2,sys,dlib,time,math
+import cv2, dlib
 import numpy as np
 import matplotlib.pyplot as plt
 %matplotlib inline
-import matplotlib
-matplotlib.rcParams['figure.figsize'] = (8.0,8.0)
-matplotlib.rcParams['image.cmap'] = 'gray'
-matplotlib.rcParams['image.interpolation'] = 'bilinear'
 ```

-### Read Image Without Makeup

-The original photo without makeup came from https://generated.photos and was generated completely by AI.
+Read the original image without makeup.
+It was generated completely by AI from https://generated.photos.

 ```
 im = cv2.imread("AI_no_makeup.jpg")
 # Convert BGR image to RGB colorspace for a correct Matplotlib display.
-# This is because OpenCV uses BGR format by default whereas Matplotlib assumes RGB format by default.
+# This is because OpenCV uses BGR format by default
+# whereas Matplotlib assumes RGB format by default.
 imDlib = cv2.cvtColor(im,cv2.COLOR_BGR2RGB)
 plt.imshow(imDlib)
 ```

-The original image without makeup

 ![](/data/images/AI_no_makeup.jpg)

-### Load landmark detector

 Load Dlib’s face detector and the pre-trained 68-Point face landmark model.
 You can download the model file from Dlib website.

 ```
-# Get the face detector
+# Initiate the face detector instance
 faceDetector = dlib.get_frontal_face_detector()
 # The landmark detector is implemented in the shape_predictor class
 landmarkDetector = dlib.shape_predictor("shape_predictor_68_face_landmarks.dat")
 ```

-### Detect faces in the image
+Detect faces in the image.
+The output of the Dlib face detector is a rectangle (x, y, w, h) that contains the face.

 ```
 faceRects = faceDetector(imDlib, 0)
 ```

-### Detect landmarks
+Next step is to detect the 68 landmarks inside the detected face rectangle.

 ```
 # To store landmark points
 points = []
 # For this simple application,
-# choose the first detected face for landmark detection.
+# I choose the first detected face for landmark detection.
-# Multiple detected faces situation not included.
+# Multiple detected faces situation isn't considered.
 if len(faceRects) > 0:
     newRect = dlib.rectangle(int(faceRects[0].left()),
                              int(faceRects[0].top()),